mod-1/cs6513-big-data-midterm/README.md

 # README

 This file contains the instructions to run the code for the midterm along with the explanation of the code.
-Any references made in the code are also mentioned here.
+The codebase has taken inspiration from the solutions that I have submitted in assignment 1 and 2.

 ## Execution